kocvara/Loraine.jl/docs/src/Loraine_options.md

 - `timing` is not used when Loraine is called from JuMP

 - `tol_cg, tol_cg_up, aamat`: it is not recommended to change values of these options, unless you really want to

+- `datasparsity`
+    - data matrices treated as sparse when number of their non-zero elements is below `datasparsity` as as    dense otherwise; used when computing the Schur complement matrix
+    - when set to zero, all matrices treated as dense
+    - set to high number to treat all matrices as sparse
+    - recommended setting between 1-16, default value is 8
+    - wrong setting can very significantly influence the CPU time